crypto101/book/stream-ciphers.rst

-You can see how this construction looks quite similar to a one-time pad, except that the truly random one-time pad has been replaced by a pseudorandom stream cipher.
+You can see how this construction looks quite similar to a one-time pad, except that the truly random one-time pad has been replaced by a pseudorandom :term:`stream cipher`.

-There are also *asynchronous* or *self-synchronizing* stream ciphers, where the previously produced ciphertext bits are used to produce the current keystream bit.
+There are also *asynchronous* or *self-synchronizing* :term:`stream cipher`\s, where the previously produced ciphertext bits are used to produce the current keystream bit.
 This has the interesting consequence that a receiver can eventually recover if some ciphertext bits are dropped.
 This is generally not considered to be a desirable property anymore in modern cryptosystems, which instead prefer to send complete, authenticated messages.
-As a result, these stream ciphers are very rare, and we don't talk about them explicitly in this book.
+As a result, these :term:`stream cipher`\s are very rare, and we don't talk about them explicitly in this book.
 Whenever someone says “stream cipher”, it's safe to assume they mean the synchronous kind.

-Historically, native stream ciphers have had their issues.
-NESSIE, an international competition for new cryptographic primitives, for example, did not result in any new stream ciphers, because all of the participants were broken before the competition ended.
-RC4, one of the most popular native stream ciphers, has had serious known issues for years.
+Historically, native :term:`stream cipher`\s have had their issues.
+NESSIE, an international competition for new cryptographic primitives, for example, did not result in any new :term:`stream cipher`\s, because all of the participants were broken before the competition ended.
+RC4, one of the most popular native :term:`stream cipher`\s, has had serious known issues for years.
 By comparison, some of the constructions using block ciphers seem bulletproof.

-Fortunately, more recently, several new cipher algorithms provide new hope that we can get practical, secure and performant stream ciphers.
+Fortunately, more recently, several new cipher algorithms provide new hope that we can get practical, secure and performant :term:`stream cipher`\s.

 RC4
 ~~~

-By far the most common native stream cipher in common use on desktop and
+By far the most common native :term:`stream cipher` in common use on desktop and
 mobile devices is RC4.

 RC4 is sometimes also called ARCFOUR or ARC4, which stands for *alleged*